Toward Long-Term and Archivable Reproducibility: Survey of existing tools for various phases

 Conda is an independent package manager that can be used on GNU/Linux, macOS, or Windows operating systems, although all software packages are not available in all operating systems.
 Conda is able to maintain an approximately independent environment on an operating system without requiring root access.

 Conda tracks the dependencies of a package/environment through a YAML formatted file, where the necessary software and their acceptable versions are listed.
 However, it is not possible to fix the versions of the dependencies through the YAML files alone.
-This is thoroughly discussed under issue 787 (in May 2019) of \inlinecode{conda-forge}\footnote{\url{https://github.com/conda-forge/conda-forge.github.io/issues/787}}.
-In that discussion, the authors of \citeappendix{uhse19} report that the half-life of their environment (defined in a YAML file) is 3 months, and that at least one of their dependencies breaks shortly after this period.
-The main reply they got in the discussion is to build the Conda environment in a container, which is also the suggested solution by \citeappendix{gruning18}.
+This is thoroughly discussed under issue 787 (in May 2019) of \inlinecode{conda-forge}\footnote{\inlinecode{\url{https://github.com/conda-forge/conda-forge.github.io/issues/787}}}.
+In that Github discussion, the authors of Uhse et al.\citeappendix{uhse19} report that the half-life of their environment (defined in a YAML file) is 3 months, and that at least one of their dependencies breaks shortly after this period.
+The main reply they got in the discussion is to build the Conda environment in a container, which is also the suggested solution by Gr\"uning et al.\citeappendix{gruning18}.
 However, as described in Appendix \ref{appendix:independentenvironment}, containers just hide the reproducibility problem, they do not fix it: containers are not static and need to evolve (i.e., get re-built) with the project.
-Given these limitations, \citeappendix{uhse19} are forced to host their conda-packaged software as tarballs on a separate repository.
+Given these limitations, Uhse et al.\citeappendix{uhse19} are forced to host their conda-packaged software as tarballs on a separate repository.

 Conda installs with a shell script that contains a binary-blob (+500 megabytes, embedded in the shell script).
 This is the first major issue with Conda: from the shell script, it is not clear what is in this binary blob and what it does.
 After installing Conda in any location, users can easily activate that environment by loading a special shell script.
 However, the resulting environment is not fully independent of the host operating system as described below: